 Students develop their Practicum proposal/plan during the 3-4 weeks prior to beginning their practice experience.
-Before beginning the APEx, the proposal/plan must be reviewed and approved by the student, their Practicum Team, and the agency preceptor.
+Before beginning the APEx, the proposal/plan must be reviewed and approved by the student, their Practice Team, and the agency preceptor.
 The student's plan must also be reviewed by the Office of Research Excellence, and only after all review bodies have approved the Practicum Plan may the student count hours towards their practicum requirement.

-To successfully complete the APEx requirement, students will: Complete a minimum of 120 prospective hours of fieldwork with a GWSPH approved community partner site; Develop at least 2 work products that benefit the Practicum site, and meet at least 3 foundational MPH competencies and at least 2 program-specific competencies; Enter and track all practice-related information, deliverables, and required approvals in the GWSPH Online Practicum System.
+To successfully complete the APEx requirement, students will: Complete a minimum of 120 prospective hours of fieldwork with a GWSPH approved community partner site; Develop at least 2 work products that benefit the Practicum site, and meet at least 3 foundational MPH competencies and at least 2 program-specific competencies; Enter and track all practice-related information, deliverables, and required approvals within the Practicum tracking system - Handshake Experiences.